 The bark is so easy, I feel silly even writing out a recipe for it.
+It’s even easier than peanut butter eggs (another Easter favorite!).
 I mean you could watch the video and know exactly how to make it.
 Or look at the pictures: melt chocolate, chill, pour white chocolate on top, decorate with candy.
 That’s it, you’re done.
 Takes approximately zero effort to make and 100% self control not to eat every single piece.
 And don’t do what I did: pick off all the robin eggs and leave the rest for someone else.

 “Why are there all these craters in the white chocolate?
-Did you eat something off this?” – Kevin
+Did you eat something off this?” – my husband

 Because they’re kind of large, I broke up all the robin eggs in a ziplock bag.
 Use a rolling pin to crush them all and you’ve got much more manageable pieces for the bark topping.
 I kept the M&Ms whole because they’re just the right size.